vitor-dornela/Python/README.md

 ## hello-world

-Interesting things that I learned in Python.
+Reinforced learning about topics in Python.

 ## data-science

-Knowledge about DS Python libraries.
+Knowledge repository about DS Python libraries.